Greg McDermott

-Greg McDermott (born November 25, 1964) is an American basketball coach who has been the head coach of the Creighton Bluejays men's basketball team since 2010.
-Previously, McDermott served as the head coach at Wayne State College, North Dakota State, Northern Iowa, and Iowa State.
+Greg McDermott (born November 25, 1964) is an American basketball coach who served as the head coach of the Creighton Bluejays men's basketball team from 2010 to 2026.
+McDermott also served as the head coach at Wayne State College, North Dakota State, Northern Iowa, and Iowa State.
 He is the father of NBA player Doug McDermott.
+He is the winningest coach in Creighton basketball history with a 366–189 record.

 Early life

 McDermott grew up in Cascade, Iowa, in an Irish Catholic household and played basketball for Cascade High School.
 A 6'8" center, he then played college basketball for the Northern Iowa Panthers from 1984 to 1988.
 In 1988, he earned a B.A. degree from Northern Iowa.

 Coaching career

 Early coaching career

 McDermott began his coaching career as an assistant coach at North Dakota between 1989 and 1994, and during his tenure helped lead the Fighting Sioux to five consecutive NCAA Division II tournaments.
 On March 29, 1994, he accepted his first head coaching position at Division II Wayne State College.
 McDermott remained as the head coach at Wayne State College for six seasons and compiled an overall record of 116 wins and 53 losses (116–53) during his tenure there from 1994 to 2000.